nukkonyan/SMStats/README.md

 # xStats - Currently being re-built from scratch with a huge optimization.
 (All-in-one and Updater support.)
-Xstats is a multi-statistics tracking plugin, featuring kill tracking, achievement tracking and more to come.
+xStats is a multi-statistics tracking plugin, featuring kill tracking, achievement tracking and more to come.

-Xstats is not made to superceed any statistical plugins, it's just made for fun and improving skills.
+xStats is not made to superceed any statistical plugins, it's just made for fun and improving skills.

 Influenced by gameMe, HLStatsX:CE (Community driven HLStatsX version)